abondar24/SpringDemo/README.md

-# springDemo
+# SpringDemo
 Big Spring4 demo.

-Big Gradle + Spring app for showing most of the spring features.
+Spring app for showing most of the spring features.